 Designers can use the above tools to create simple interactions such as drag-and-drop options.

-To create micro-interactions having detailed interactions and complex motion design, Adobe After Effects is the best option.
+Adobe After Effects is the best option to create micro-interactions having detailed interactions and for motion design services.
 With the help of this software, you can make your animation smooth and eye-catching.

 Customers seek instant gratification.
 They are in constant need of it.
 As a result, they find a product more engaging if it involves micro-interactions.